 CE mark The device meets the legal requirements of the applicable EU Directives.
 These are listed in the corresponding EU Declaration of Conformity along with the standards applied.
 Endress+Hauser confirms successful testing of the device by affixing to it the CE mark.
 Ex approval The devices are certified for use in hazardous areas and the relevant safety instructions are provided in the separate "Safety Instructions" (XA) document.
 Reference is made to this document on the nameplate.
-Pharmaceutical compatibility FDA USP Class VI TSE/BSE Certificate of Suitability

 Certification PROFINET PROFINET interface The measuring device is certified and registered by the PNO (PROFIBUS User Organization).
-The measuring system meets all the requirements of the following specifications: • Certified according to: Test specification for PROFINET devices PROFINET Security Level 2 - Netload Class The device can also be operated with certified devices of other manufacturers (interoperability) The device supports PROFINET S2 system redundancy.
-Pressure Equipment Directive With the identification PED/G1/x (x = category) on the sensor nameplate, Endress+Hauser confirms conformity with the "Essential Safety Requirements" specified in Appendix I of the Pressure Equipment Directive 2014/68/EU.
-Devices not bearing this marking (PED) are designed and manufactured according to good engineering practice.
-They meet the requirements of Article 4 paragraph 3 of the Pressure Equipment Directive 2014/68/EU.
-The range of application is indicated in tables 6 to 9 in Annex II of the Pressure Equipment Directive 2014/68/EU.
-Dadia annual The manufing device has redic entropy Radio approval The measuring device has radio approval.
-For detailed information regarding radio approval, see Special Documentation $\rightarrow \cong 275$ Additional certification CRN approval Some device versions have CRN approval.
+The measuring system meets all the requirements of the following specifications: Certified according to: Test specification for PROFINET devices PROFINET Security Level 2 - Netload Class The device can also be operated with certified devices of other manufacturers (interoperability) The device supports PROFINET S2 system redundancy.
+Radio approval The measuring device has radio approval.
+For detailed information regarding radio approval, see Special Documentation $\rightarrow \cong 276$ Additional certification CRN approval Some device versions have CRN approval.
 A CRN-approved process connection with a CSA approval must be ordered for a CRN-approved device.
-Tests and certificates EN10204-3.1 material certificate, parts and sensor housing in contact with medium Pressure testing, internal procedure, inspection certificate PMI test (XRF), internal procedure, wetted parts, test report EN10204-2.1 confirmation of compliance with the order and EN10204-2.2 test report Dther standards and guidelines EN 60529 Degrees of protection provided by enclosures (IP code) Juncennes ■ IEC/EN 60068-2-6 Environmental influences: Test procedure - Test Fc: vibrate (sinusoidal).
-IEC/EN 60068-2-31 Environmental influences: Test procedure - Test Ec: shocks due to rough handling, primarily for devices.
-EN 61010-1 Safety requirements for electrical equipment for measurement, control and laboratory use - general requirements IEC/EN 61326 Emission in accordance with Class A requirements.
-Electromagnetic compatibility (EMG requirements).
-NAMUR NE 21 Electromagnetic compatibility (EMC) of industrial process and laboratory control equipment NAMUR NE 32 Data retention in the event of a power failure in field and control instruments with microprocessors

-NAMUR NE 43

-Standardization of the signal level for the breakdown information of digital transmitters with analog output signal.

-NAMUR NE 53

-Software of field devices and signal-processing devices with digital electronics NAMUR NE 80

-- The application of the pressure equipment directive to process control devices NAMUR NE 105 - Specifications for integrating fieldbus devices in engineering tools for field devices NAMUR NE 107 - Self-monitoring and diagnosis of field devices - NAMUR NE 131 - Requirements for field devices for standard applications - NAMUR NE 132 Coriolis mass meter

-16.13 Application packages

-Many different application packages are available to enhance the functionality of the device.
+Tests and certificates

+- EN10204-3.1 material certificate, parts and sensor housing in contact with medium - Pressure testing, internal procedure, inspection certificate - PMI test (XRF), internal procedure, wetted parts, test report

+Other standards and ■ EN 60529 guidelines Degrees of protection provided by enclosures (IP code) ■ IEC/EN 60068-2-6 Environmental influences: Test procedure - Test Fc: vibrate (sinusoidal).
+IEC/EN 60068-2-31 Environmental influences: Test procedure - Test Ec: shocks due to rough handling, primarily for devices. ■ EN 61010-1 Safety requirements for electrical equipment for measurement, control and laboratory use - general requirements • IEC/EN 61326 Emission in accordance with Class A requirements.
+Electromagnetic compatibility (EMC requirements).
+NAMUR NE 21 Electromagnetic compatibility (EMC) of industrial process and laboratory control equipment NAMUR NE 32 Data retention in the event of a power failure in field and control instruments with microprocessors NAMUR NE 43 Standardization of the signal level for the breakdown information of digital transmitters with analog output signal.
+NAMUR NE 53 Software of field devices and signal-processing devices with digital electronics • NAMUR NE 105 Specifications for integrating fieldbus devices in engineering tools for field devices • NAMUR NE 107 Self-monitoring and diagnosis of field devices NAMUR NE 131 Requirements for field devices for standard applications NAMUR NE 132 Conicilia mass motor Coriolis mass meter 16.13 Application packages Many different application packages are available to enhance the functionality of the device.
+Such packages might be needed to address safety aspects or specific application device.
 Such packages might be needed to address safety aspects or specific application requirements.